VolatileMindsLLC/metafang2/README.md

 Currently, shell code run on some linux will be blocked by SELinux.
 Will eventually look into implementing something like this: http://www.akkadia.org/drepper/selinux-mem.html

-It is expected that 'gmcs' is in your PATH in order to compile the C# code that is generated.
-At some point, research into Mono.Csharp should be done, but this library was really built for REPL and not on the fly compilation.

 The only official binaries are available on ExploitHub: https://exploithub.com/metafang-2-0-for-linux.html